tomjoht/tomjoht.github.io/_posts/2022/8/2022-08-13-advice-early-in-career.md

 <figure><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/advice_jayden.png" alt="" /><figcaption></figcaption></figure>

 Jayden mostly waits for tickets to be assigned to him.
 If no one assigns him tickets, he doesn't seek out the work.
-As a junior writer, he mostly operates in listen mode.
+As a junior writer, he mostly operates in listen-only mode.
 He has good writing skills, but he needs most of the information collected for him.
 He has a hard time reaching out to different stakeholders to set up meetings and pull information out of engineer's heads.
-Jayden has a good personality and people enjoy chatting with him, but he requires a lot of management to be productive.
+Jayden has a fun personality and people enjoy chatting with him, but he requires a lot of management to be productive.
+Jayden is still operating in novice mode.

 ## Five ways to level up past novice mode